A review from the PDE viewpoint of Hamilton-Jacobi-Bellman Equations Arising in Optimal Control with Vectorial Cost

 \begin{proof} The proof of this result is just an extension of \cite[p.557 Thm 2]{E} to the stochastic vectorial case.
 We include it here for completeness.
 Throughout this proof for convenience we will denote $u := \la\cdot u^\la$.
 We begin by noting that \eqref{eq:stoch-oc} implies

-To show that $u$ is the viscosity solution of (\ref{eq:HJB}) we must verify the conditions given in Defintion \ref{def:visc-sol}.
-To that end, without loss of generality let $\psi\in\cont{2}(\R^n \times (0,T))$ and assume there exist $(x_0, t_0)$ such that
+To show that $u$ is the viscosity solution of (\ref{eq:HJB}) we must verify the conditions given in Definition \ref{def:visc-sol}.
+To that end, without loss of generality let $v\in\cont{2}(\R^n \times (0,T))$ and assume there exist $(x_0, t_0)$ such that

 We now want to show that

 Assume for the sake of contradiction that there exists an $a\in A$ such that

 for $\norm{x - x_0} + \norm{t - t_0} \leq \epsilon$.
 Let $\chi(s)$ be the solution of the stochastic differential equation